wenwenmin/SpaMGCL/README.md

 ## Contact details

-​	If you have any questions, please contact 2810127527@qq.com.
+​	If you have any questions, please contact 2810127527@qq.com and minwenwen@ynu.edu.cn.